ssbsukirat/medicine/Immune, inflammatory, rheumatological/Acute Rheumatic Fever.md

 ## Immune Response
 - molecular mimicry is most commonly accepted
 - Immune response targeted at streptococcal antigens -- M protein  and N-acetylglucosamine of gp A streptococcus carbohydrate , also targets human tissue
-- Cross-reactive antibodies bind to endothelial cells on heart valves by VCAM
+- Cross-reactive antibodies bind to endothelial cells on heart valves -- Activate VCAM-1 -- activated lymphocytes recruited + complement --- and lysis of endothelial cells
+- Complement rekeases